wtvaga/my_project/README.md

 # My_Package

 My_Package is intended as a demonstration of packaging Python projects for distribution.
+The code of this repository is based on the [official Python documentation](https://packaging.python.org/en/latest/tutorials/packaging-projects/) and on the article [*Building Python Packages*](https://medium.com/@ebimsv/building-python-packages-07fbfbb959a9).
+Please refer to them for further information.

 ## Installation